Pamela454/Pamela454/README.md

 - ⚡ Fun fact: ...
 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on landing the right software engineering role.
+- 🔭 I’m currently seeking a software engineering role.
 - 📫 How to reach me: pamela@torres-rocca.com